Covid-19 coronavirus: Czech Republic measures for employers and employees extended until end of October 2020

 The Covid-19 coronavirus measures approved by the government for employers and employees include short-time working and compensation for wage costs.
 The support package has been available from 6 April 2020 and covers the period from 12 March 2020.
-Initially, it had only covered March and April 2020, but has been extended until the end of May 2020.
+Initially, it had only covered March and April 2020, but has then been extended multiple times and is now being further extended until the end of October 2020.

 By way of background, on 12 March 2020, in connection with the Covid-19 outbreak, the Czech government declared a state of emergency with the intention of protecting the health of the public.
 During a state of emergency, rights and freedoms may be restricted and the government may impose certain duties and declare prohibitions relating to both individuals and legal entities.
 The state of emergency has initially been declared for a period of 30 days but subsequently it was extended.
 It ended on 17 May 2020.

 The measures adopted by the authorities have primarily aimed at preventing the spread of the virus among the population of the Czech Republic.
 Initially, they have included rather strict restrictions regarding free movement of people, closure of state borders and most retail stores, except certain essential facilities including grocery stores, drugstores, pharmacies and gas stations.
-With the coronavirus epidemic slowing down, the government has now started releasing the restrictions, but the economic measures described below remain in place for employers that meet certain conditions.
+The economic measures described below remain in place for employers that meet certain conditions.

 In order to mitigate the impact of the above restrictions on businesses, Czech authorities have introduced certain economic measures, including the support of employment in the Czech Republic.
 The government support includes: